dwip-pandya-07/GSOS_Extension/README.md

 ---

-**Invinsense Extension** - Transforming your browsing experience with security awareness and beautiful design.
+**Invinsense Dashboard** - Elevating your browsing experience with security and style.